orefkov/simjson/readme.md

 Designed to work with JSON when using the [simstr](https://github.com/orefkov/simstr) library.

-Version 1.2.2.
+Version 1.2.3.

 <span class="obfuscator"><a href="readme_ru.md">On Russian | По-русски</a></span>

 This library contains a simple implementation of a simple JsonValue object for working with JSON using string objects of the *simstr* library, since other libraries mainly work with `std::string` or raw `const char*`.
 The task was not to somehow compete in performance or optimality with other libraries, I mainly use it for working with small config files - read, modify, write.
+However, it also copes quite well with large files.

 For json objects, `std::unordered_map` is used, in the form of `hashStrMap<K, JsonValueTemp<K>>`, for arrays - `std::vector<JsonValueTemp<K>>`, strings are stored in `sstring<K>`.